RStudio provides pre-compiled binary installers for multiple versions of R across different operating systems. Follow these instructions.

-As of v0.99.715, RStudio Server Pro automatically scans for versions of R at the following locations:
+As of v0.99.715, RStudio Workbench (previously RStudio Server Pro) automatically scans for versions of R at the following locations:

 /usr/lib/R /usr/lib64/R /usr/local/lib/R /usr/local/lib64/R /opt/local/lib/R /opt/local/lib64/R

-In addition, RStudio Server scans all subdirectories of the following directories within
+In addition, RStudio Workbench scans all subdirectories of the following directories within

-For example, any of the following installed versions of R will be automatically detected by RStudio Server:
+For example, any of the following installed versions of R will be automatically detected by RStudio Workbench:

 /opt/R/3.1.0 /opt/R/3.2.0 /opt/local/R/3.1.0 /opt/local/R/3.2.0

-If you have versions of R located at other places in the file system RStudio Server can still utilize them however you’ll need to explicitly specify their location in a configuration file.
-For more information, see Chapter 6: R Versions of the RStudio Server Pro Admin Guide.
+If you have versions of R located at other places in the file system RStudio Workbench can still utilize them however you’ll need to explicitly specify their location in a configuration file.
+For more information, see Chapter 6: R Versions of the RStudio Workbench Admin Guide.